vztpv/Console-Data-Editor/README.md

                 4. some notation is korean!.

 # ToDo :
-                File Open Fail Processing, fix bug, and speed up, and make new header file and etc..
+                1. File Open Fail Processing, fix bug, and speed up, and make new header file and etc..
+                2. make DLL for C#

 # Using C++11, VisualStudio2015, Windows10

 # LoadData